Dipeshtwis/curriculum-html-css/portfolio/1_setup.md

 ## Learning objectives
 - Understand how to parse a Figma design to create a UI.
-- Use industry-standard tools (Flexbox) to place elements in the page.
+- Flexbox to place elements in the page.
 - Build a personal portfolio site.
 - Use images and backgrounds to enhance the look of the website.